-Small Batch, the two sweetest words a Toaster Oven Lover can hear.
+Small Batch.
+The two sweetest words any toaster oven cook can hear.

-The world is full of fantastic granola recipes (in cookbooks and online) but almost all of them make enough to feed a football team.
-Don’t get me wrong, Tim and I would happily eat every last cluster of those mega-sized recipes.
-But there’s just no practical way to cook a huge granola recipe in a little toaster oven.
+Don’t get me wrong, Tim and I would eat every last cluster of those mega-sized granola recipes.
+But there’s no practical way to cook a HUGE granola recipe in a LITTLE toaster oven.

-Simple is good but sometimes you want to mix-it up a bit.
-The beauty of this granola recipe is that it makes a great base to let your creativity go wild!
+Simple is good but sometimes you want to mix-it-up a bit.
+And this granola recipe makes a great base to let your creativity go wild!

-There’s only one die-hard must follow granola making rule = Dried fruit gets added after the granola is baked.
+But there is one DIE-HARD granola making rule you must follow.
+Dried fruit gets added after the granola bakes.

 Everything else is up to you!